 Wednesday, October 16, 7:00pm

 The Salmagundi Club has been a fixture on the Greenwich Village art scene for over 100 years.
 This exhibition (on view October 7-25) expresses appreciation for the Village and its environs.
 This special exhibition, inspired by the 50th anniversary of the Greenwich Village Historic District, shares our fascination with Greenwich Village.
 There is a strong community identity in the Village that is supported by the unique history and attitude of the surroundings, which bring to mind narrow streets, bohemian culture, artistic residents, and progressive attitudes.
 Greenwich Village was and is the place to be.

 Join us for this exhibition reception with Joseph Camardo playing piano.
 Award winners will be announced at 7:30pm.
 The Club’s fine dining restaurant is taking advance reservations up until 8:30pm at (212) 255-7740, open to all.

 This event is not fully accessible

-Thank you for not wearing fragrances at GVSHP events for the health and consideration of others.
+Thank you for not wearing fragrances at Village Preservation events for the health and consideration of others.

-GVSHP’s programs are generously funded by: the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, City Councilmembers Rosie Mendez, Margaret Chin, and Corey Johnson, and GVSHP members.
+GVSHP’s programs are generously funded by: the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, City Councilmember Margaret Chin, Corey Johnson, and Village Presrvation members.